top of page

 South Island Counselling Centre

-Mental Health or Addictions:
+Mental Health or Addictions in Victoria and BC

 Victoria CARES Clinic: This is the main hub for all mental health and addiction services in Victoria.
 Call the clinic to schedule an intake appointment, which is free and usually happens within 2 weeks.
 This is highly recommended for anyone with mental health concerns.